CSU-Helios/Helios/README.md

 2. Work on Github individual branch and then merge it to master branch

+3. The MongoDB instance is running on "dover"

-3. **Accept invitation as group members, instead of collaborator to make sure you all have permissions such as merge request. **
+4. **Accept invitation as group members, instead of collaborator to make sure you all have permissions such as merge request. **